lcansby/OfficeDocs-SkypeForBusiness/Teams/enhanced-teams-experience.md

 > [!IMPORTANT]
 > Now that Teams Premium has reached general availability, some features that were previously accessible with Teams now require a Teams Premium license for access.
 >
-> For admins to manage Teams Premium features, their tenant needs at least one user with an active [Teams Premium license](/MicrosoftTeams/teams-add-on-licensing/licensing-enhance-teams).
+> To manage Teams Premium features, your tenant needs at least one user with an active [Teams Premium license](/MicrosoftTeams/teams-add-on-licensing/licensing-enhance-teams).

 For more general information about Teams meetings and premium events, see the following articles: